JK Tyre shares extend gains, jump 5% today amid heavy volumes; here's why

 JK Tyre has an average target price of Rs 150.50, Trendlyne data showed, suggesting a potential downside of 3.77 per cent.
 The scrip has a one-year beta of 1, indicating average volatility.

-Meanwhile, Indian equity benchmarks traded almost flat in late-morning deals as losses in technology and state-owned lenders countered gains in consumer goods and metal stocks.
+Meanwhile, Indian equity benchmarks traded almost flat in afternoon deals as losses in technology and state-owned lenders countered gains in consumer goods and metal stocks.

 Also read: Vedanta shares extend fall, drop 6% amid Anil Agarwal stake sale report